spaceflint7/bluebonnet/USAGE-ANDROID.md

     - You may use some other project type or language instead of a C# console app.

-    - The project must be named `DotNet`.
+    - The project should be named `DotNet`.

 - Edit `DotNet.csproj` to add a reference to Android DLL created by Bluebonnet: